BillionShields/ChatGPT-Saver/README.md

 # ChatGPT Saver (C)2023 by SZ @ X3EM

-“This morning, I asked ChatGPT to save itself!
+This morning, I asked ChatGPT to save itself!
 You may be surprised by what happened next!

 This is the code it wrote: Introducing ChatGPT Saver!
 Lol. 😊